- About Action Tutoring

 - suitable cyber-security safeguards and best practices;

-- secure and timely destruction of any additional digital or hard-copies of sensitive data excluding that which is recorded on our database.
+- secure and timely destruction of any additional digital or hard-copies of sensitive data beyond that which is recorded on our database for legitimate purposes.

-The initial pupil data provided by schools, alongside the additional attendance and engagement data recorded on our database during their participation with Action Tutoring will be pseudonymised and put under restricted access approximately two academic years after their time on the programme ends.
+The initial pupil data provided by schools, alongside the additional attendance and engagement data recorded on our database during their participation with Action Tutoring will be pseudonymised approximately two academic years after their time on the programme ends.
 Video recordings of online tutoring sessions are kept for approximately one full academic term after a programme of tutoring has finished.

 6. Access and sharing of data